ezDeFi/docs/docs/Integrations/opencart.md

 VI. **Payment method**.

 ezDeFi supports payment for customers using ezDeFi Wallet and also the customers who prefer their wallet of choice.
-* Pay with any crypto wallet: is the payment method for customers who prefer to use their wallets of choice.
+* **Pay with any crypto wallet**: is the payment method for customers who prefer to use their wallets of choice.

-For this payment method to function properly, you need to set Acceptable price variation and Decimal (for each coin/token)
+For this payment method to function properly, you need to set **Acceptable price variation** and **Decimal** (for each coin/token)

-* Pay with ezDeFi wallet: is the payment method for customers who use ezDeFi Wallet.

-Acceptable price variation and Decimal settings for **Pay with any crypto wallet**:

-* **Acceptable price variation**: Enter the acceptable fluctuation rate to generate the difference in price with the total price of the Order.
+**Acceptable price variation**: Enter the acceptable fluctuation rate to generate the difference in price with the total price of the Order.

 > **Notice:**
 > 1. If the number of orders at one moment is too large  and the value of each order is similar, the **Acceptable price variation** should be > 1%.
 > 2. If your product price is low, the recommended **Acceptable price variation** is between 2 - 5%.

-* **Decimal**: Set decimal for all the accepted cryptocurrency in your store.
+**Decimal**: Set decimal for all the accepted cryptocurrency in your store.

 > **Notice:**
 >
 > With coin/token that has big value like BTC, ETH, etc., the decimal should be more or equal to 8.

+* **Pay with ezDeFi wallet**: is the payment method for customers who use ezDeFi Wallet.

 VII. **Accepted Currency**: Setup the cryptocurrency that are allowed in your store.